MiragianCycle/OVIWrite/README.md

 - Fountain files for writing scripts and screenplays
 - Markdown and Org Mode files for writing essays
 - Vim-wiki for my personal Zettlekasten
-- A choice of dark and light colour schemes.

 OVIWrite allows users to write in Markdown, LaTeX, Fountain (For Screenwriting) while, at the same time, having allowing the user to build a Personal Knowledge Base system (such as a Zettlekasten).
 See screenshots below.